Portrush RNLI crew have once again held their Annual SOS day swim.

 SOS Day is the annual RNLI Crew fundraising day and stations all over the country host innovative and novel ways of fundraising incorporating the SOS initials.

-After the event everyone was treated to homemade soup made by Shirley Austin in Portrush Yacht Club, and a special SOS Cake made by crewmember Claudia McAlpin.
+After the event everyone was treated to homemade soup and sandwiches in Portrush Yacht Club, and a special SOS Cake made by crewmember Claudia McAlpin.